charlie-vf/genshin-recipes-blog-api/README.md

     - Beneath the repository name, click 'Code' and copy the clone HTTPS
     - Open your preferred IDE & navigate into the working directory you wish to clone into
     - Type 'git clone', paste the copied HTTPS & press enter
+    - Push your repository to GitHub (see above)

 - Setup with external database and image cloud storage:
     - Visit ElephantSQL.com and create/login to your account